GeNeHetX/RNApipeline/containers/kallisto/README.md

 the burst partition must be enabled before submission.

 After both files exist, run `PrePostScripts/ref_build.nf`.
 It validates and uses the matching SIF but never creates or publishes SIFs.
+The reference workflow publishes the architecture-selecting `kallisto` launcher separately after image preparation; this keeps wrapper fixes resumable without rebuilding the reference inputs and indexes.